Workpay icon

 Employees who have worked overtime are eligible for overtime payment.
 This pay is usually paid separately from employees’ basic salary.
 Employers should also consider employee benefits and who is eligible.

-When calculating payroll, it is essential to consider withholding calculation methods, which include percentage and wage bracket methods.
+When doing payroll calculations, it is essential to consider withholding calculation methods, which include percentage and wage bracket methods.
 The percentage method entails withholding taxes on the basis of predetermined percentage rates by relevant authorities.
 On the other hand, the wage bracket method finds its basis on an employee's income level.

 How to Process Payroll

-Once all the calculations are accurate, the next step is to process the payroll.
+Once all the calculations are accurate, the next step is to process it.
 Employers must execute the payroll to ensure each employee receives payment promptly.
-This means finding the right payroll processing tools.
+This means finding the right processing tools to either run manual payroll or make it automated

-Payroll payslips are documents that outline an employee's pay for a certain period.
+Payslips are documents that outline an employee's pay for a certain period.
 They detail all deductions, benefits, and net income to help employees see if their salaries are accurate.
-Payroll software automates payroll payslips to ensure correct information.
+A payroll software however automates payslips to ensure correct information.

 A processing tool is a platform that connects to banks and other payment systems, allowing employees to access their salaries.
 These platforms are typically simplified with software, allowing employers to pay salaries on time.

-There are many processing platforms tools that employers can use to process payroll.
-Sage Payroll is an automated payroll management system that automates various payroll tasks, from calculation, tax withholding, and reduction to generating paychecks and direct deposits.
-Sage One Payroll simplifies payroll processes, allowing timely payments and compliance.
+There are many processing platforms tools that employers can use to process pay roll.
+Workpay is an automated system that automates various tasks, from calculation, tax withholding, and reduction to generating paychecks and direct deposits.
+Workpay simplifies payroll processes, allowing timely payments and compliance.

 The last step is to set a schedule and make timely payments.
 Employers can put them on repeat every month.
 Still, they should ensure that employee information is adjusted in case of any changes, such as promotion or use of a different bank account.